Yellow Marrow Has Been Identified As

 Conclusion

-In conclusion, yellow marrow has been identified as a dynamic and multifunctional tissue that plays critical roles in energy storage, bone health, immune modulation, and hematopoietic support.
+At the end of the day, yellow marrow has been identified as a dynamic and multifunctional tissue that plays critical roles in energy storage, bone health, immune modulation, and hematopoietic support.
 No longer viewed as just a fat reservoir, it is recognized as a vital component of the skeletal system and a potential source of therapeutic interventions.
 By understanding the functions and potential of yellow marrow, we can take proactive steps to maintain its health and harness its regenerative capabilities.